Intelligent Capture | Knowledge Base | Definition

 Intelligent Capture Key Capabilities

-This capability is needed if you deal with scanned documents or pictures of documents taken with a mobile device.
+Preprocessing is needed if you deal with scanned documents or pictures of documents taken with a mobile device.
 Delivering solid OCR data is heavily impacted by the quality of the image.
 Aspects like distortion, contrast, lighting, background/watermark removal, scaling correction and geometry correction are typically employed to ensure that an incoming document is optimized before OCR is applied.
 Intelligent Capture applies advanced image perfection functions.